The consumer cooperative model spans almost all business sectors, from a credit union to a CSA farm membership.

 - Examples of consumer cooperatives include REI, PCC Natural Markets, Navy Federal Credit Union and The National Electric Cooperative Association.

 Co-ops operate under the guidance of the seven cooperative principles.
 The most important principle for a consumer cooperative is democratic member control in which each member has one vote.
+This structure differs significantly from traditional businesses, which typically operate for profit and focus on achieving value for their investors.

 Every member has the power to control the business by voting on leaders and deciding how to run the co-op.
 An elected board of directors is charged with hiring managers and monitoring the co-op’s progress toward financial and other goals.
 Each co-op holds regular membership meetings and maintains a set of bylaws or another organizing document.